AFKoffee/wasm-concurrency-analysis/docs/WebAssembly-Overview.md

 The _store_, the _stack_ and _module instances_.

 ### The Stack
 WebAssembly instructions interact with an implicit stack.
-The stack keeps of _operands_, _labels_, and _activations_:
+The stack keeps track of _operands_, _labels_, and _activations_:
 - Operands: Simple values, which are popped of the stack during instruction execution.
 - Labels: Active control instructions, that can be targeted by branching instructions.
 E.g. Loops, Blocks, ...